GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/README.md

  ![image](https://github.com/GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/assets/164141178/7460c446-2a3f-444d-9e90-96a9eb08ac1f)

+According to the result 4349256.795 is the combined revenue earned from the "Electronics "and "Clothing"categories from "Flagship store".
+In this objective  Join is used for join the two table Transactons and Prod_cat_info.
+Where is used for filtering the data.

 # Bussiness Objective(9): What is the total revenue generated from "Male" customers in "Electronic" category?
 Output should disply total revenue by prod sub_cat?